 But, for all your abilities to organize and manage your team, you may still struggle with your resume.
-Even if you know what should go on your resume, where do you put it and how should it look?
+Even if you know what belongs on your resume, where do you put it and how should it look?

-I’ve helped tons of people like you in the customer service industry to work these things out!
-Start with these 3 resume examples and advice to get things on track.
+We’ve helped tons of people like you work things out and advance in the customer service industry!
+Start with these three resume examples and advice to get things on track.

 Customer Service Coordinator Resume

 Elegant Customer Service Coordinator Resume

 What Matters Most: Your Skills & Work Background

 The skills you bring to the table are the core of your qualifications as a customer service coordinator.
 Show that you act as the company’s voice while managing everything from customer relations to staff meetings.
 Not to mention the programs you use to execute all these tasks!

 At your level, you’ll need to provide a list of blended hard and soft skills (like Jira PM and time management) to demonstrate your ability to manage various aspects of the job.
 Get specific about which programs you use to help streamline the best possible customer strategies!

 Be clear and precise with soft skills, too.
 Don’t use generic terms like “communication”—ask yourself how your communication skills empower you to guide your customer service team and list skills like “negotiation” or “active listening” instead.